Source: NY Catholic dioceses subpoenaed in sex abuse probe

 ALBANY, N.Y.
-(AP) — New York Attorney General Barbara Underwood has subpoenaed all eight Roman Catholic dioceses in the state as part of an investigation into the handling of sex abuse allegations.
+(AP) — New York Attorney General Barbara Underwood subpoenaed all eight Roman Catholic dioceses in the state Thursday as part of a broadening civil investigation into the handling of sex abuse allegations by church leaders.

-A law enforcement source familiar with the investigation but not authorized to speak publicly told The Associated Press the subpoenas went out Thursday.
+The subpoenas seek documents relating to abuse allegations, payments to victims or findings from internal church investigations, according to a law enforcement source familiar with the investigation but not authorized to speak publicly.

-The subpoenas seek documents relating to abuse allegations, payments to victims or findings from internal church investigations.
+Church leaders vowed to work with Underwood’s civil investigation — and any potential criminal investigations to come.

-Underwood’s office is pursuing a civil investigation into the church’s response to abuse reports and has also reached out to local prosecutors authorized to convene grand juries or pursue criminal investigations.
+“Our diocese will cooperate with any investigation initiated by the New York Attorney General or district attorney,” said George Richert, spokesman for the Buffalo diocese.

 Most Read Nation & World Stories